Skip to content

 If you are inside:

-- If you are unable to get to a designated shelter, move to an interior hallway or room.
+• If you cannot reach a designated shelter, move to an interior hallway or room.

 If you are outside:

-- If you are in a car or outdoors and cannot get to a building, cover your head and neck with your arms and cover your body with a coat or blanket, if possible.
+• If outside or in a car without shelter, protect your head and neck with your arms and cover yourself if possible.

 Access and Functional Needs

-Sheltering is only required when there is significant danger to a person’s life and getting to the safest place in a building, even when difficult, is the best course of action for one’s safety.
+Sheltering is required only when there is a significant danger to a person’s life.
+Even if it is difficult, reaching the safest place in a building is the best way to protect yourself.

-- If you are on the lowest level of a building or able to take the stairs and follow the directions above to a designated severe shelter location.
+• If on the lowest level or able to take stairs, promptly follow directions to reach a designated Severe Weather Shelter location.

-- If you are unable to take the stairs and on an upper level, seek shelter in an interior room on your current floor.
+• If you can’t take stairs and are upstairs, shelter in an interior room on your floor.

 Lightning